WHO CAN REGISTER A DEATH?

 See here

-LET US work with you to create the perfect tribute
+Let us work with you to create the perfect tribute

 Our experience and skills enable us to create a bespoke occasion for you to say your final farewell.